Through a series of immersion trips, Kellogg faculty and industry pros trade analytics insights

 In a project started by Professor Florian Zettelmeyer

-, faculty have gone on three trips to trade thoughts and insights with data analytics experts from different companies in the private sector.
+, faculty have gone on several trips to trade thoughts and insights with data analytics experts from different companies in the private sector.
 What surprised and delighted Zettelmeyer was how their discussions revealed the potential for partnerships that could uncover new insights on this critical topic.

 Academic research and practitioner experience

 When Zettelmeyer brought a dozen Kellogg faculty members on a field visit to Civis Analytics

 , formerly Obama for America Analytics, the company’s CEO Dan Wagner spoke to his desire for a deep collaboration.

 “When I think of Chicago and why we thought about moving here, I think…there’s these three institutions, Northwestern University, UIUC, U of Chicago, that are some of the top global universities with some of the smartest people in the world and they’re right here.

 In the new global economy, the age of mechanized industrial production is over, and the era of distributed networks of people that are interacting to create cooperative elements of production is where we’re going, and the universities have a critical role in that.”

 Data analytics is built into the DNA of Wagner’s company, as proven by the team’s successful work with the Obama 2012 campaign